 Jay and Jeanie Schottenstein

 Jay and Jeanie Schottenstein are passionate about Ohio State.
-Their children – Joseph, Jeffrey and Jonathan – have each attended, or are attending the university.
-Jeanie, herself, is a graduate.
+Their children – Joseph, Jeffrey and Jonathan – each have attended, or are attending The Ohio State University.
+Jeanie herself is a graduate.

-Because prizes of such magnitude are rare in scientific research and medicine, the Schottenstein Prize is expected to generate a lot of excitement.
+Because prizes of such magnitude are rare in scientific research and medicine, the Schottenstein Prize was expected to generate a lot of excitement.

-According to Ohio State’s Heart and Vascular Center Director, Thomas Ryan, MD, this prize will not only provide international recognition to someone who is on the leading edge of his or her field, it will also offer an unparalleled educational opportunity for OSU’s academic, medical and research communities and the community at large.
+According to Ohio State’s Heart and Vascular Center Director, Thomas Ryan, MD, this prize not only provides international recognition to someone who is on the leading edge of his or her field, but it will also offer an unparalleled educational opportunity for Ohio State’s academic, medical and research communities and the community at large.
 The awarding of this prize will expose these groups to the knowledge and discoveries of a physician or researcher of great talent and caliber.

 “Our vision at Ohio State’s Heart and Vascular Center is to leverage advanced techniques and technologies to innovate and translate knowledge into personalized heart care,” explains Ryan.
 “The Schottenstein Prize offers another avenue through which to accomplish this.”

 “The creation of the Schottenstein Prize addresses two important goals.
 First, it greatly enhances the reputation of OSU on the international stage as an institution where world-class science is recognized and valued.
 Second, it will expose our students, trainees, and faculty to the luminaries in modern cardiovascular medicine.
 I am both grateful and proud that we have been afforded this wonderful opportunity.”